French drugs agency suspends new Carmat artificial heart implants

-PARIS France's national drugs agency said on Wednesday it had ordered artificial heart maker Carmat to suspend further implants after a fifth patient died in October.
+PARIS (Reuters) - France's national drugs agency said on Wednesday it had ordered artificial heart maker Carmat to suspend further implants after a fifth patient died in October.

 A spokeswoman said that the agency had requested further information from the company following the patients death, which was first reported by Europe 1 radio.
 The company was not immediately available for comment.